-When you install a Policy Manager upgrade or import the installation package for a managed application. the corresponding message automatically disappears from the Product upgrades list.
+When you install a Policy Manager upgrade or import the installation package for a managed application, the corresponding message automatically disappears from the Product upgrades list.

-If you do not need to install an upgrade, you can mark it as ignored to skip it.
+You can mark the proposed upgrade as ignored to skip it.

 3.3 Managing domains and hosts